 Weather Can Be Unpredictable

-From personal experience, I can say that you can’t trust the forecast as rainy days might eventually be sunny or vice versa.
+From personal experience, I can say that you can’t always trust the forecast as rainy days might eventually be sunny or vice versa.
 Be prepared for both warm sunny days and cold rainy days, and pack accordingly.

 Sightseeing Is Overrated; Explore Madrid Freely